the-valluvarsploit/the-valluvarsploit.github.io/_posts/2022-11-21-Fastly-Subdomain-Takeover-$2000.md

 My name is Alexandar Thangavel AKA ValluvarSploit, a full-time bug hunter and trainer.
 I love recon.
 I am the founder and CEO of ValluvarSploit Security.
 At ValluvarSploit Security, we are providing Bug Bounty training in  one-to-one live sessions.
 For more information, please check our [LinkedIn page](https://www.linkedin.com/company/valluvarsploit-security).

 ## OBJECTIVE
-Today, I am going to share how I found Fastly subdomain takeover vulnerability and earn my first three digits bounty.
+Today, I am going to share how I found Fastly subdomain takeover vulnerability and earn my first four digits bounty.
 Let’s get started.

 ## BACKSTORY
 This was started on October 2nd, 2022 Sunday.
 The day started as usual.
 I woke up at 6 AM, finished routine work, checked my Mobile data balance (1.3 GB was remaining), enabled my Mobile Hotspot, connected my Laptop, and resumed hunting on a private program.
 I spent a few hours on the target application but found nothing so took a short break.
 I used to revisit my old private programs at least once in six months.
 So, I reviewed my private invites, picked an old program and started performing subdomain enumeration (Let’s call our target as `redacted.com`).